-The site falls within the built form of the village which has previously been occupied by farm buildings and as stated above, the application proposes to reinstate the loosely-aligned courtyard plan with an innovative approach to new built form in a conservation area.
+The site falls within the built form of the village which has previously been occupied by farm buildings and as stated above, the application proposes to reinstate the loosely-aligned courtyard plan to reflect traditional farmstead layouts within new built form in the conservation area.
 Therefore whilst the development would change the character of the site in its current form, it respects the historic built form of the site and as such reinforces the traditional character of the settlement.
 I am therefore satisfied that it would not conflict with the landscape policy aims for the area and indeed would not result in harm to the wider landscape character or setting.